Wednesday, March 14, 2012

 Tartar Sauce

-Adapted from Lobster Rolls and Blueberry Pie by Rebecca Charles of Pearl Oyster Bar
+Adapted from Lobster Rolls and Blueberry Pie by Rebecca Charles (Artisan, 2003)

-These amounts are rather loose and depend on how much sauce you want to make.
-Increase as desired.
+These amounts are loose and depend on how much you want to make.
+Increase or decrease as needed.

-1/2 large shallot, minced, or 2 tablespoons minced sweet onion
+1/2 large shallot, minced, or 2 tablespoons minced sweet onion, or some chopped scallions

 1 to 2 tablespoons chopped cornichons (I use Maille cornichons)